Tips for Hosting an Event

 Get your idea off the ground with these Top Tips!
 Don’t forget to tell us about it in our Call for Ideas so we can help promote and support your event.

-Considering basics like health and safety, logistics, marketing and evaluating success well in advance will make your event more enjoyable, effective and successful.
+Consider basics like health and safety, logistics, marketing and evaluating success well in advance, will make your event more enjoyable, effective and successful.

 Once you’ve got an idea of what you’d like to do, first things first: always do a risk assessment.